International & Foreign Policy.

 -

-Brazil's Elections, Fascism and the Public Education System
+Brazil’s Elections, Fascism, and the Public Education System

-Public education and critical thought are under threat, as Bolsonaro and his supporters have declared war on 'Marxist indoctrination', the legacy of Paulo Freire and 'Gender ideology'
+Public education and critical thought are under threat, as Bolsonaro and his supporters have declared war on ‘Marxist indoctrination’, the legacy of Paulo Freire, and ‘gender ideology’.

 -

-International interests and the destruction of Brazilian Democracy
+International Interests and the Destruction of Brazilian Democracy

 -

-Bolsonaro and the Institutionalization of Necropolitics
+Bolsonaro and the Institutionalisation of Necropolitics

 -